COVID: Glendale City Council approves policy to issue fine for not wearing mask; $400 for first offense

-The city's face covering order allows businesses to refuse service to any person does not wear a mask or comply with physical distancing.
+Glendale's face covering order allows businesses to refuse service to any person does not wear a mask or comply with physical distancing.
+"Businesses must also take all reasonable steps to ensure those in line or entering their business wear face coverings and comply with physical distancing requirements," the city said in a statement.

 It also authorizes citations of $400 to individuals and businesses for the first violation, $1,000 for the second and $2,000 for the third.